-Under the Family Status Discrimination Ordinance, it is unlawful to discriminate based on family status in the way an employer determines who should be offered employment.
+Under the Family Status Discrimination Ordinance, it is unlawful to discriminate against a person based on family status in the way an employer determines who should be offered employment.
 Employers should ensure that, where it is necessary to assess whether personal circumstances will affect performance of the job (for example, where it involves extensive travel), interviewers should discuss this objectively with the applicant, avoiding questions about family status, children, and domestic obligations.

-The case was eventually settled without going to the court, with monetary compensation given to Mona.
+The case was eventually settled without going to the Court, with monetary compensation given to Mona.

-- An interviewer who seeks evidence of abilities and relies on facts rather than assumptions will be less likely to be biased.
+- An interviewer who seeks evidence of abilities and relies on facts rather than assumptions will have less tendency to be biased.
 Employers should ensure that all employees who may be involved in staff recruitment receive training on lawful, nondiscriminatory practices. - In line with good management practices, interviewers should only ask questions at job interviews that relate directly to the essential requirements of the job.
-For example, if it is an essential requirement of the job that the employee be available to work late on a regular basis, ask the applicant whether they are able to work late on a regular basis and avoid asking whether they have any family responsibilities. - Employers should develop "consistent selection criteria" as one of the first steps in establishing a fair recruitment practice.
+For example, if it is an essential requirement of the job that the employee be available to work late on a regular basis, ask the applicant whether he/she is able to work late on a regular basis and avoid asking whether he/she has any family responsibilities. - Employers should develop consistent selection criteria as one of the first steps in establishing a fair recruitment practice.
 The criteria should specifically relate to the job, such as the type of experience or skills required.
 From time to time, the criteria should be re-examined to see whether they need to be modified.